-12. White-Label Integrations
+12. Premium Branding Integrations

-White labelling offers a user-friendly alternative to offsite portals and third-party logins.
+Premium branding offers a user-friendly alternative to offsite portals and third-party logins.
 Redirecting users to a third-party login page disrupts the UX, complicates the user flow, and makes the entire process of using your product feel like it requires more effort.

 13. Mobile-Friendly Design